turingschool/portfolios/template.markdown

 Your positive attitude helped me stay focused when I became really frustrated with this project.
 When I wanted to give up you were a great source of encouragement, and you really pushed me to keep going when it seemed like we weren't getting anywhere.
 I don't think our dynamic helped advance our project because we fed off of eachother's confusion and ended up going in circles a lot.
 I felt like we were on the same page for a lot of stuff, but we were on the wrong page and both of us had trouble seeing that.
 I think it was difficult for both of us to step back from the problem, which contributed to the mire we found ourselves in.
 You were great at seeking out help and improved your testing a lot over the course of this project.
 Despite the frustrations, it was great working with you.

+From Spencer
+Beth
+After working with Beth on headcount for the first time, I knew that we were going to have a very collaborative, interactive partnership.
+Beth was one of the easiest partners I have ever worked with, as her diligence and work ethic were only surpassed by her intelligence.
+Her passion for coding was exemplified on a daily basis, even to the point where she would at times fall asleep on her keyboard out of complete and utter exhaustion.
+The only problem that Beth faces is her inability to embrace her talent in the field, and embody the confidence that she deserves.
+I noticed while working with her that while she is gifted and extremely talented, she often hesitates to use it and unlock her full potential.
+I see great things in Beth’s future, and I think that she will be a force to be reckoned with in upcoming modules.
+Beth, you were an absolute pleasure to work with and I would love to work with you again.

 ### Playing a Part

 (ways you supported the larger Turing community)